This is a talk I gave to the Integrity 20 conference in Brisbane, on 19 October 2017.

 It was the fatwa that transformed the Rushdie affair into a global conflict with historic repercussions.
 It was through the Rushdie affair that many of the issues that now dominate political debate – multiculturalism, free speech, radical Islam, terrorism – first came to the surface.
 It was also through the Rushdie affair that our thinking about these issues began to change.

-To understand these changes, and how they led to a world in which the Charlie Hebdo killings became possible, I want to look at three issues in the post-Rushdie world that are particularly pertinent to this discussion.
+To understand these changes, and how they led to a world in which the Charlie Hebdo killings became possible, I want to look at four issues in the post-Rushdie world that are particularly pertinent to this discussion.

 The first is the changing character of Islam and of Muslim identity.
 Until the late 1980s the idea of a Muslim community barely existed in the West, while Muslim identity meant something different to what it does today.